Annasaheb Shinde

-Annasaheb Shinde (21 January 1922 – 12 January 1993) was member of 3rd and 4th Lok Sabha from Kopargaon (Lok Sabha constituency) in Maharashtra state, India.
+Annasaheb Shinde Patil (21 January 1922 – 12 January 1993) was member of 3rd and 4th Lok Sabha from Kopargaon (Lok Sabha constituency) in Maharashtra state, India.

 He was elected to 5th, and 6th Lok Sabha from Ahmednagar (Lok Sabha constituency).

 Union Deputy Minister for Food, Agriculture, Community Development and Co-operation, 1966–67;

 Minister of State in the Ministry of Food, Agriculture, Community Development and Co-operation, 1967–74;

 Minister of State in the Ministry of Food, Agriculture, and Irrigation, 1974–77.